 Starting out with music production can be overwhelming.
 You might be familiar with certain aspects, like how to record music, or mixing and mastering.
 However, you’re probably here because you have some questions on how to get started.
 This article will cover the main principles around how to start out, what equipment you need, and some top production tips.
-I will guide you through music production for beginners, talk about music mixing and mastering and how to get into music production, and discuss how to get started in producing music for beginnings to jumpstart your career.
+I will guide you through music production for beginners, talk about everything from music mixing and mastering, to what dither is and how to get into music production, and discuss how to get started in producing music for beginnings to jumpstart your career.